Simón Iturri Patiño: Biography

 The mountain, located near Llallagua, turned out to be richer in minerals than anyone had imagined.
 Although the first several years of work yielded little, the turning point came in 1900 when Patiño located a very rich vein of tin, later called "La Salvadora" (The Savior).
 Over the next 10 years he built up the control of nearby mines and other important mines in Bolivia, including Catavi, Siglo XX, Uncia and Huanuni.
 By the 1920s he had also bought out Chilean interests in his mining company and went on to buy tin smelters in England and Germany.
+In 1924 Patiño restructured his assets, registering his best known company, Patiño Mines & Enterprise Consolidated Inc., in Delaware and merging into it his Bolivian mining and railroad assets.
 By the 1940s he controlled the international tin market and was one of the wealthiest men in the world, hence his "title" The Tin King (Rey del Estaño).

 In his 2008 book "Outliers", Canadian journalist Malcolm Gladwell estimated the total net worth of Simon I. Patiño around US$81.2 billion in 2008 dollars.
 That amount placed him in number 26 of all-time wealthiest individuals in human history, ahead of Bill Gates, Carlos Slim, Warren Buffett and J.P.
 Morgan.

 Patiño had been living between Europe and Bolivia since around 1912.
 In 1924, following a heart attack, his doctors told him not to return to Bolivia and he moved abroad permanently, first to Paris, then to New York and finally to Buenos Aires where he died, close to the homeland he was so fond of and wanted so desperately to return to.
 While living in Paris he was appointed Minister to France and represented Bolivia in 1938 at the Évian Conference.